📩Sending Transactions on Solana

 const unitsConsumed = rpcResponse.value.unitsConsumed;

 It is also recommended to add a bit of margin to ensure the transaction executes without any issues.
-We can do so by setting the following:

 let customersCU = Math.ceil(unitsConsumed * 1.1);